transdigiware/blockchain/howto/ibp-console-build-network.md

 1. Navigate to the **Organizations** tab in the left navigation and click **Create MSP definition**.
 2. Enter `Org1 MSP` as the organization MSP display name and `org1msp` and as the MSP ID.
 If you want to specify your own MSP ID in this field, make sure to review the instructions in the tool tip.
 3. Under **Root Certificate Authority details**, specify the CA you used to register the identities in the previous step.
 If this is your first time through this tutorial, you should only see one: `Org1 CA`.
 4. The **Enroll ID** and **Enroll secret** fields below this will auto populate with the enroll ID of your CA admin: `admin`.
 However, using this identity would give your organization the same admin identity as your CA, which for security reasons is not recommended.
 Instead, select the enroll ID you created for your organization admin from the drop-down list, `org1admin`, and enter its associated secret, `org1adminpw`.
-Then, give this identity a display name, `Org1 MSP Admin`.
-Note: the default display name for this identity is the name of your MSP and the word "admin".
+Then, give this identity a display name, `Org1 MSP Admin `.
+Note: the default display name for this identity is the name of your MSP and the word "Admin".
 If you select a different name for your MSP, that will be reflected in the default.
 5. Click the **Generate** button to enroll this identity as the admin of your organization and export the identity to the Wallet, where it will be used when creating the peer and creating channels.
 6. Click **Export** to export the admin certificates to your file system.
 As we said above, this identity is not stored in your console or managed by {{site.data.keyword.IBM_notm}}.
 It is only stored in local browser storage.
 If you change browsers, you will need to import this identity into your Wallet to be able to administer the peer.
 7. Click **Create MSP definition**.